 Improve the health and well-being of Kansas mothers, infants, children, and youth, including children and youth with special health care needs, and their families.

 We envision a state where all are healthy and thriving.

 For the federal Title V program, each state conducts a 5-year needs assessment to identify maternal and child health (MCH) priorities.
-The 2016-2020 MCH priorities for Kansas are:
+These are the seven 2021-2025 MCH priorities for Kansas.

-- Women have access to and receive coordinated, comprehensive services before, during and after pregnancy.
+- Women have access to and utilize integrated, holistic, patient-centered care before, during, and after pregnancy.

-- Professionals have the knowledge and skills to address the needs of maternal and child health populations.
+- Professionals have the knowledge, skills, and comfort to address the needs of maternal and child health populations.

 This site is supported by the Kansas Department of Health and Environment with funding through the Health Resources and Services Administration (HRSA) of the U.S. Department of Health and Human Services (HHS) under grant number #B04MC31488 and title Maternal and Child Health Services.